 Kids also like routine.
 Even if they don’t realize it, they thrive in a predictable environment.
 Kids “want a babysitter who isn’t afraid to set boundaries and work within the routine already developed within a household,” says Nickell.

 Kids have a lot of energy.
 To keep them entertained, a babysitter needs to be really creative.
 “Being able to think of new and innovative ideas is especially imperative for toddlers with short attention spans,” says Bhattacharjee.
 “Keeping them engaged on one task can be nearly impossible at times, so having a sitter that can think on her feet is a must.”
 Children will look forward to seeing someone who always brings new ideas for activities and games.

 “Of course, kids want to feel like the person who is taking care of them actually likes them and is happy to spend the day with them,” says Nickell.
 This one should be a no-brainer because parents obviously want someone who is kind to their kids, too.

 Whether they admit it or not, kids like to be challenged.
 And they also like to be able to ask an adult a question and actually receive an answer.
 “Babysitters should be educated and able to keep up with your child’s questions and curious nature,” says Nickell.
 It makes for more lively discussions and more engagement for the child.

 Last, but certainly not least, kids want a babysitter who is fun!
 The best babysitters “have kids smiling ear to ear while they’re doing something productive yet fun,” says Nickell, “and that’s exactly what kids want.”
-And he’s quick to add that, “as a parent I want that for my kids, too!”
+And he’s quick to add, “as a parent, I want that for my kids, too!”

-Surprisingly, there’s a lot of overlap in what parents and kids look for in a babysitter.
+Luckily, there’s a lot of overlap in what parents and kids look for in a babysitter.
 And where there are differences, it’s all about finding a happy medium.
-A good sitter is someone who considers both sides — who not only meets parents’ criteria, but also matches what the kids want in a caregiver.
+A good sitter is someone who not only meets parents’ criteria but also matches what the kids want in a caregiver.